 Leave the hysteria of Fire Island party hopping behind and head out to the Sunken Forest.
 The rare Maritime Holly Forest hosts trails nestled into the side of a dune surrounded in some 300 year old American Holly trees.
 You’ll also brush up against a canopy of sassafras, black oak, and shadbush among other beauties.
 Avoid trying to hang from the mysterious vines tangling through the forest lest risk damaging the habitat – and stumbling into briars and patches of poison ivy.

-How to get there: Take a train out of Penn Station to the last stop in Sayville then catch a commuter van to the ferry.
-Ferries run seasonally.
+How to get there: Take Long Island Railroad’s trains out of Penn Station to the last stop in Sayville then catch a commuter van to the ferry.
+The Sayville Ferry runs to Sailors Haven on Fire Island throughout the season.

 Caumsett State Park | Lloyd Harbor